-HIST 305 ENGLAND TO 1603 (3) Prerequisites: HIST 101-102.
-This course traces the development of England as a state from the Roman invasions through the Middle Ages to the early modern period, including the origins of Parliament and the Common Law and England's turning to the sea in the age of Elizabeth I.
+HIST 305 ENGLAND TO 1485 (3) Prerequisites: HIST 101-102.
+This course traces the development of England as a state from the Roman invasions through the Middle Ages to the early modern period, including the origins of Parliament and the Common Law, the Hundred Years War, and the War of the Roses.

-HIST 306 ENGLAND SINCE 1603 (3) Prerequisites: HIST 101-102.
-This course covers the struggle between King and Parliament, the Glorious Revolution, the duel with France, and the Empire and the Pax Britannica.
+HIST 306 GREAT BRITAIN SINCE 1714 (3) Prerequisites: HIST 101-102.
+This course covers the creation of the British Empire and its evolution into the British Commonwealth through revolutions, colonial crises, and two world wars.